Skip to content

 Advanced Dry Eye Treatment: Intense Pulsed Light (IPL)

-We proudly offer Intense Pulsed Light (IPL) therapy, an advanced, clinically proven treatment designed to reduce inflammation and restore healthy meibomian gland function.
-Instead of simply masking symptoms like burning, redness, and irritation, IPL works to improve the quality of your natural tears — helping provide longer-lasting, meaningful relief.
+We proudly offer intense pulsed light (IPL) therapy, an advanced, clinically proven treatment designed to reduce inflammation and restore healthy meibomian gland function.
+IPL improves the quality of your natural tears and helps provide longer-lasting relief from symptoms like burning, redness, and irritation.

 If your dry eye isn’t improving, IPL could be the next step in your treatment plan.